 Century makes one of the best heavy bags for beginners and pros alike.
 The Hydrocore Handing Bag is made of high-quality vinyl, so it will withstand years of abuse without tearing or cracking.
 It is also filled with water, rather than foam, so you can control the firmness.

-There are many styles when it comes to headgear.
+There are many styles when it comes to boxing headgear.
 They range from minimal to only showing your eyes.
-Ringside makes a great option if you want to protect more sensitive areas such as your cheeks, chin, and ears from injury.
+Ringside is a great boxing headgear option if you want to protect more sensitive areas such as your cheeks, chin, and ears from injury.
 There is also the Venum Elite Iron Headgear which offers full face coverage.
 The laces will ensure that it stays in place and won’t cover your eyes every time you take a hit.

 Groin and Chest Protectors